xima-media/xima-deployer-tools/README.md

 Read the [documentation](docs/TYPO3.md) for detailed installation instructions and further explanations.

+# Drupal

+The Drupal deployment covers the deployment process for Drupal CMS applications.

+Read the [documentation](docs/DRUPAL.md) for detailed installation instructions and further explanations.

 ## deploy

 The predefined 'deploy' tasks runs with ready to use feature branch deployment and rsync.